 Don't worry!
 Switching between manual and auto scheduling will never delete any dates even if the results may differ heavily between both modes.
 If you are not satisfied with the results of the other mode, you can switch back anytime.

-- If you defined start or due date for your deliverables, Sablono will automatically schedule the activities, after assigning a process template to deliverables.
+- If you defined the start or due date for your deliverables, Sablono will automatically schedule the activities, after assigning a process template to deliverables.
 This calculation is done separately for all deliverables.

 - If you did not set-up any user-defined dates, Sablono will not be able to schedule the activities of your deliverables.

-- Sablono will also calculate the total float for all activities as the difference between earliest and latest start/end.
+- Sablono will also calculate the total float for all activities as the difference between the earliest and latest start/end.
 If you only defined either start or due date, Sablono will only calculate the one corresponding date, but without a float.

 - If the duration of the process assigned to your deliverables is longer than your defined start and due dates allow for, Sablono will present that conflict to you by showing negative float values.
-To solve it, please delete either start or due date of the deliverables or try to shorten the planned duration of the assigned process.
+To solve it, please delete either start or the due date of the deliverables or try to shorten the planned duration of the assigned process.